Have you been meaning to declutter your home? The holidays are coming and I bet stress is already creeping slowly back into your life.

 - Some good music or Netflix

-- Most importantly, patience and the desire to actually declutter your home and spaces.
+- Most importantly,: Patience and the desire to actually declutter your home and spaces.

-The rules when decluttering your home
+Rules when decluttering your home

 - Once you put an item in the box, it doesn’t leave the box.

 - If you haven’t seen the item in a year or more, part with it.
 (Some seasonal items are an exception, especially depending on the area you live in.
 Example: winter coats, summer shorts, boots, etc.)

 - Optional: Take before and after pictures of the spaces you clear.
 I wish I would’ve done this because it would’ve helped with motivation.